shifu-online/Fit-Forge/README.md

 # Fit-Forge

-A modern fitness tracking web app built with React, TypeScript, and Tailwind CSS.
-Integrated with Firebase for real-time data and authentication.
-Focused on responsive UI, clean architecture, and fast iteration.
+A fitness tracking web app built using React, TypeScript, and Tailwind CSS, with Firebase as the backend.

+## Features
+- Responsive UI built with Tailwind
+- Firebase authentication & database integration
+- Modular component structure
+- Adapted mid-project to switch from static HTML to React

+## Status
+Work in progress — core structure built, with plans to add full CRUD and user dashboards.